brdloush/docker-otp/README.md

 - switched to openjdk:19-jdk-alpine3.16, original
 - switched to otp 1.5.0 (last version of 1.x)
 - added jython-standalone-2.7.3.jar, so that scripting endpoint (potentially unsafe!!!) can be enabled in otp
+- added support for optional CUSTOM_INIT_FILE runtime env property.
+You can use value such as `./some-script.sh` (relative to working dir).
+Such script will be executed just before the OTP startup.

 [OpenTripPlanner](http://www.opentripplanner.org/) (OTP) is a family of open source software projects that provide passenger information and transportation network analysis services.
 The core server-side Java component finds itineraries combining transit, pedestrian, bicycle, and car segments through networks built from widely available, open standard OpenStreetMap and GTFS data.
 This service can be accessed directly via its web API or using a range of Javascript client libraries, including modern reactive modular components targeting mobile platforms.